Choose from 500+ tracks and trails across Aotearoa New Zealand.

 This scholarship honours the contributions of John Aspinall and the Aspinall family to public access so that New Zealanders can enjoy the outdoors.

-It also highlights the value and public good that comes from building the relationship and understanding between rural and urban New Zealand (reinforcing the theme Linking New Zealand) and enhances the good name of the New Zealand Walking Access Commission.
+It also highlights the value and public good that comes from building the relationship and understanding between rural and urban New Zealand and enhances the good name of the New Zealand Walking Access Commission.

 Fields of study or research

 The areas of research and study which can be supported by this scholarship are not limited.

 The Commission invites applications covering a wide range of research areas and interests which are relevant to New Zealand and to the Commission’s work and needs.